firefox-devtools/debugger/docs/mochitests.md

 2. Execute `./mach mochitest --headless devtools/client/debugger/new`

   If a symbolic link occurs, error message(s) will be displayed.

   ![Test harness with symbolic link errors](http://i40.photobucket.com/albums/e250/md2k6/Public/Opensource/debugger-html-6297/mochitest-error_zpsgicbau0z.jpg)

 3. Execute `./bin/prepare-mochitests-dev`.

 Running this command again allows the preparation script to check the integrity of the firefox directory and all symbolic links.
-It will then automatically execute `yarn copy-assets-watch` on your behalf, which ensures the symbolic linking process is complete.
+It will then automatically execute `yarn copy` on your behalf, which ensures the symbolic linking process is complete.

 4. On a new terminal tab, execute the command to run your test again.
 If this failed, proceed to step 5.